Eddy Santana Putra: Post-mayorship

 In the 2018 mayoral election for Palembang, Eddy opposed the incumbent candidate Harnojoyo against his party PDI-P's position.
 He later quit the party and joined Gerindra, running in the 2019 legislative election as a People's Representative Council candidate from South Sumatra's 1st electoral district.
 He won 64,397 votes - the most in the district - and secured a seat.
+He ran for a second term in the 2024 election but was not reelected.
+He ran in South Sumatra's gubernatorial election in 2024, but was defeated by Herman Deru.

 Personal life

 He was married to Srimaya Hariyanti until 2011, when divorce proceedings were filed and the case was brought up to the Supreme Court of Indonesia.
 Eddy later remarried Eva Ajeng, a model.
 Eddy and Srimaya had two children.